Advertisement

 Kennedy Extends An Olive Branch Across The Aisle

-CASALE: DEMOCRATS DIDN’T PLAN Kennedy Extends An Olive Branch Across The Aisle She Schedules Admin Meeting To Vet D-6 Democrat Prospect By JIM KEVLIN • Special to www.AllOTSEGO.com COOPERSTOWN – To calm troubled political waters, county Rep. Meg Kennedy, C-Hartwick, has scheduled an Administration Committee meeting for Dec.
-2 to give the Democratic prospect to succeed state Sen.-elect Peter Oberacker a hearing before that day’s county board meeting.
-“I felt this was the right thing to do,” she said a…
+CASALE: DEMOCRATS DIDN'T PLAN Kennedy Extends An Olive Branch Across The Aisle She Schedules Admin Meeting To Vet D-6 Democrat Prospect By JIM KEVLIN • Special to www.AllOTSEGO.com Meg Kennedy COOPERSTOWN – To calm troubled political waters, county Rep. Meg Kennedy, C-Hartwick, has scheduled an Administration Committee meeting for Dec.
+2 to give the Democratic prospect to succeed state Sen.-elect Peter Oberacker a hearing before that day's county board meeting.
+"I felt this was the right thing to do," she…

 Oneonta Farmers Market Moves To Winter Home In Foothills

-TRY NEW VENUE TOMORROW (SATURDAY) Oneonta Farmers Market Inside Foothills For Winter ONEONTA – This Saturday, the Oneonta Farmers Market will find their new winter home inside atrium of Foothills.
-“The walkway space we usually use for the winter market was too close for social distancing and improperly ventilated,” said Meg Kennedy, market president and owner of ARK Floral.
-“It wasn’t a safe space with the pandemic going on.”…
+TRY NEW VENUE TOMORROW (SATURDAY) Oneonta Farmers Market Inside Foothills For Winter Geoff Doyle, Foothills Operations Manager, discusses the layout of the Oneonta Farmers Market, which opens in the atrium this weekend, with Meg Kennedy, market president, and Tanya Moyer, treasurer.
+(Jim Kevlin/AllOTSEGO.com) ONEONTA – This Saturday, the Oneonta Farmers Market will find their new winter home inside atrium of Foothills.
+"The walkway space we usually use for the winter market was too close for social distancing and improperly ventilated,"…

 1 2 3 5